pauljxtan/nfl-rushing/README.md

   and rendering the page server-side.
 However, given that this project is intended to evaluate full-stack competency, I have taken a few liberties :)

+- On a similar note, I tried to implement most of the frontend JS logic without relying too much on existing libraries for filtering, pagination, CSV export, and so on.
+(The major exception is `axios` for HTTP requests.)
+From digging around a bit, it seems that [bootstrap-table](https://bootstrap-table.com/) probably provides most of our required functionality out of the box.

 - I realized at some point that calling each row a "rush" is a bit of a misnomer, since each one obviously comprises multiple rushes.
 Going back and renaming everything seemed like a bit of a hassle for the purposes of this